arkprotocol/templates/README.md

 $ cargo build -p ping # builds ping contract
 $ cargo test -p ping # tests ping contract
 ```

+### Minimal Cargo Project

+!!!
+IMPORTANT NOTE !!!
+In case:

+- contracts provide additional examples, then please add to minimal template
+- example might be bigger it may be created in a new dedicated template project
+- always use minimal template for any kind of project

+For new Cargo projects please use templates/minimal.

+Steps for creating a new project:
+- copy minimal e.g. to contracts folder
+- rename folder
+- adjust some files (read below)

+These files and folders are there in minimal template:
+- examples
+  - schema.rs: remove or uncomment, then call `cargo schema` which generates JSON files in schema folder
+- src
+  - error.rs: extend with custom errors
+  - execute.rs: remove or add code
+  - helpers.rs: add helper functions here
+  - lib.rs: exports modules
+  - msg.rs: add messages here
+  - query.rs: remove or add code
+  - state.rs: remove or add code

+In case of changes on above files you might need to adjust Cargo.toml.
+There are example crates for dependencies and dev dependencies that can be commented out as needed.

 # Tests